-If you are an honest person and you know you are guilty, and wish to accept responsibility for your actions, you can always choose to do so after the initial encounter.
-There is no reason to give law enforcement any information that can only erode your position.
+If you are an honest, ethical person and you know you are guilty and you wish to accept the responsibility for your actions, fine, you can always choose to do so after the initial encounter.
+There is no reason to give law enforcement any information that can may erode your position.

 RULE #2: Remain calm

 Always remain calm and courteous and never raise your voice or make any quick moves or threatening gestures.
 You want to play a very non-threatening role, but you want to do so without sacrificing your rights.
-You want to make it appear that the officer is in control by not challenging their ego which, in turn, will give you greater control.
-The instant you get angry or threaten or intimidate the officer, you not only relinquish control, but you will greatly increase the chance of an unfavorable outcome, especially when dealing with a cop who has an over sized ego which is very often the case.
+You want to make it appear that the officer is in control by not challenging their ego which, in turn, will give you greater control over the outcome.
+The instant you show anger or threaten or intimidate the officer, you not only relinquish control, but you will greatly increase the chance of an unfavorable outcome, especially when dealing with a cop who has an over sized ego, which is often the case.

 RULE #3: Know your rights

-You are never obligated to consent to a search of your person, or property, or any other requests for which you are given a choice.
+You are never obligated to consent to a search of your person or your property.
 In many states you are not even required to produce identification unless you are suspected of committing a crime.
 You do not have to give your name.
 You are not legally obligated to give the police permission to do anything, nor are you compelled to answer any of their questions, but you may ask questions that they may be obligated to answer.
 For example, if there is any doubt as to why you were pulled over during a traffic stop, simply ask the officer why you were stopped.
 A polite “Hello officer.
 May i ask why you stopped me?” will do.
 If the officer does not provide a reason, then ask if you are being detained or are free to go.
 Unless you are being detained, you may end the encounter any time you choose, but you should always confirm with the officer whether you are free to go to prevent any possibility of a misunderstanding.

 RULE #4: Never resist

 Never refuse an officers direct order, regardless of whether that order is legal.
-The only questionable exception to this rule is when you are certain that the order is unlawful and will very likely result in the officer physically attacking you and you are sure your situation will be improved by resisting.
-In this instance you may want to consider the consequences of that order before obeying it, but even for these very rare occasions it is highly questionable as to whether you — usually the one without the gun — should resist a trained and armed police officer.
+The only questionable exception to this rule is when you are certain that the order is unlawful and will very likely result in the officer physically attacking you if you do not consent and you are reasonably certain your situation will be improved by resisting.
+In such a case you should carefully consider the consequences of your refusal before disobeying the order, but even for these very rare occasions it is highly questionable as to whether you — usually the one without the gun — should resist a trained and armed police officer.
 Having said that, you are obviously not obligated to follow an illegal order, but we can clearly see why we may choose to do so regardless.

 RULE #5: Record the encounter